RayKhuboni/OPM-MVS/README.md

 # Octagram Propagation Matching for Multi-Scale View Stereopsis (OPM-MVS)
 The official implementation of 'Octagram Propagation Matching for Multi-Scale View Stereopsis (OPM-MVS)' is released here.
-This paper has been accepted for publication in IEEE Access 2025.
-OPM-MVS
+The paper was published in IEEE Access, Volume 13, 2025.

 # OPM-MVS
 [News] The code for [OPM-MVS](https://github.com/RayKhuboni/OPM-MVS) is released!!!